isabella-riquetti/Posterr/README.md

     This should be added as a section called "Planning" in the README.

-#### Questions to the PM:
+#### Questions for the PM:
 * Will the user be able to reply to a reply, thus creating a cascade conversation?
 * Will the user be able to reply to users that they don't follow, nor are followed by?
-* Users will be able to edit or delete replies?
+* Will users be able to edit or delete replies?
-* Users will be able to reply with a repost or quote post?
+* Will users be able to reply with a repost or quote post?
 * Can users reply to a quote post?
 * Can users reply to a repost?
 If they can, the reply would be associated with the repost or the original post?
 * Users can mention more than one user in a reply?